danilo1214/Pathfinding/README.md

 - DFS
 - BFS

 to solve practical issues, such as finding a path from the start of the maze to the "goal".
+It is also made to demonstrate how effective Java can be, with an OOP approach to solving this problem.

 ![An example maze and a solution](maze.png)